Manet’s Civil Wars, part III: The Birth of Impressionism

 Manet, The House at Rueil,1882

 During his final illness, the landscape lost its appeal.
-A city lover his entire life (or as one biographer said, “always essentially Parisian”) wrote to a friend, “The countryside only has charm for those who are not forced to stay there.”
+A city lover his entire life (or as one biographer said, “always essentially Parisian”) he wrote to a friend, “The countryside only has charm for those who are not forced to stay there.”
 His last great painting, A Bar at the Folies-Bergère, from 1882, is a scene closer to his heart.

 Manet, A Bar at the Folies-Bergère, 1882